chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ##### Password hash

-There is another aproach instead of hidden password you can also hashlib your password withotut hidden password.
+There is another approach instead of a hidden password you can also **hashlib** your password without a hidden password.
 You just add this code
 > `user.password= hashlib.sha1(user.password.encode('utf-8')).hexdigest()`

-I will define a new registerhash which you can see comparsion between hidden password and hash password:
+I will define a new `registerhash` which you can see comparison between hidden password and hash password:

 ```
 import hashlib